Transcendental Étude No. 4 (Liszt): Technical difficulties

-Mazeppa is ranked among the most difficult of the twelve études both musically and technically, perhaps second only to Feux Follets (the fifth in the set).
+Mazeppa is ranked among the most difficult of the twelve études both musically and technically, alongside Feux Follets (the fifth in the set).
 According to G. Henle Verlag, a German publisher of sheet music, it is rated at the highest difficulty along with five other compositions within this set of Transcendental Études.
 Successful execution requires great speed and endurance, as well as a complete familiarity with the piano due to the abundance of jumps that span more than an octave.

 Liszt indicates a rather odd fingering: the fast successive thirds in the beginning two sections should be played only with the index and fourth finger, alternating hands every two intervals.
-This fingering hinders speed, is more difficult than moving from the thumb and third finger for the first interval to the index and fourth for the second interval, and is therefore not used by every performer.
+This fingering may seems to hinder speed, is more difficult than moving from the thumb and third finger for the first interval to the index and fourth for the second interval, and is therefore not used by every performer.
 However, this fingering is given for specific purposes; it makes the consecutive thirds sound more like a horse by preventing legato and expressive playing and builds strength in the second and fourth fingers.
 Earlier versions were marked "Staccatissimo"; some later editions are marked "Sempre fortissimo e con strepito."

 An earlier version of this piece was published under the same name in 1840 (S.138).
 However, it was based on the fourth étude from Douze Grandes Études (S.137).
 Hence they are more similar in form than the last published version.